cloudtruth/cloudtruth-cli/README.md

 Note that you can have multiple named profiles in your configuration, allowing you to maintain multiple sets of configuration fields in the configuration file.
 Values can be inherited from one profile to another by way of the `source_profile` configuration field.
 Profiles without an explicit `source_profile` configuration implicitly inherit from the _default_ profile.
-You may choose which profile to use by passing the `--config` to the CloudTruth CLI binary:
+You may choose which profile to use by passing the `--profile` to the CloudTruth CLI binary:

-`cloudtruth --config another-profile <subcommand>`
+`cloudtruth --profile another-profile <subcommand>`

-If the `--config` argument is not supplied, the profile named _default_ will be used.
+If the `--profile` argument is not supplied, the profile named _default_ will be used.

 ### Environment-based Configuration